Asulkan Valley is a long, rewarding day hike in Glacier National Park, British Columbia, Canada.

 It is important to get to lower elevations before the oppressive heat and humidity of mid-afternoon sun.
 The refuge is back into the forest.

-The Asulkan Valley hike is, hands down, one of the best hikes ever done.
+The Asulkan Valley hike is, hands down, one of the best day hikes ever achieved in my lifetime.
+The use of good, protective gear is important.
+It is not a first hike for new hikers.

 One more stop is made to photograph a dynamic sky for a fitting end to this incredible journey and adventure.